Note: Not all courses are offered every semester or every academic year.

 SWCL 705—Clinical Social Work With Addictive Behavior Patterns [3 credits]

 This course is designed to teach the clinical social work student the following major content areas: 1) current scientific understanding of substance use disorders (SUDs), 2) diagnostic indicators of SUD(s) (DSM 5), 3) drug classifications, routes of drug administration, and intoxication effects for select commonly abuse substances, 4) example evidence-supported screening and assessment instruments, 5) example evidence-supported interventions for treating SUDs, 6) the impact of factors such as gender, race, ethnicity, co-occurring disorders, and health disparities on treatment access and outcomes, and 7) the application of social work values and ethics in the delivery of SUD-related services.

 The aim of this advanced group methods course is to deepen students’ understanding of group dynamics, theories, and methods, with special emphasis on the group-as-a-whole.
 Course content includes using research and theory to plan for and facilitate groups with different populations and in different settings.
 The meanings of group experience for members of oppressed groups will be stressed.
 Specific readings and assignments will focus on group treatment for members of groups who have and are suffering discrimination, exclusion, lack of resources and stigmatization because of ethno-racial background, gender, religion, sexual orientation, nationality and/or age.

 SWCL 712—Clinical Social Work Practice with Individuals Experiencing Acute, Chronic, and/or Life Threatening Conditions [3 credits]

-SWCL 714—Social Work Practice in Maternal and Child Health [3 credits]
+SWCL 714—Clinical and Public Health Perspectives in Child and Family Health [3 credits]

 SWCL 715—Mindfulness, Stress Reduction and Self Care [3 credits]